 The complex care core competencies — the knowledge, skills, and attitudes needed by every complex care practitioner — were released by the National Center for Complex Health and Social Needs in October 2020.
 The competencies are designed to provide a common standard framework for complex care organizations, programs, and teams across the country.
-Join us for a webinar to learn how two organizations, Southern Illinois University (SIU) and the Camden Coalition of Healthcare Providers, are using the core competencies to develop their complex care workforce.

 - Meghan Golden, Director of Trauma Recovery Services, Southern Illinois University School of Medicine: Center for Family Medicine